-The system board is equipped with two 168-pin DIMM (Dual In-line Memory Module) sockets that support VCM or PC SDRAM DIMM.
+The system board is equipped with three 168-pin DIMM (Dual Inline Memory Module) sockets that support VCM or PC SDRAM DIMM.
 PC SDRAM (Synchronous Dynamic Random Access Memory) uses a fast memory interface technology that includes using the clock on the chip to synchronize with the CPU clock so that the timing of the memory chips and the timing of the CPU are synchronized.
 This saves time during transmission of data, subsequently increasing system performance.

-The system board also supports the ECC (Error Checking and Correction) function.
-To use this function, you must install DIMM that supports parity.
 Refer to chapter I (System Memory section) for detailed specification of the memory supported by the system board.